trimble-oss/devguide/content/innersource/publish-documentation.md

 Opening up a project to InnerSource is one thing, but it is equally important to get users to adopt and contribute to it.
 It is therefore highly advisable that you have a way of publishing the project and making the InnerSource documentation available.

-Trimble maintains a list of projects which have been InnerSourced across the company.
-You can find the current list on the [Engineering @ Trimble website](https://sites.google.com/trimble.com/engineering/how-we-develop/innersource-shared-components).

 If you would like to have your InnerSource project included here then please contact {{< cloak-email address="matthew_dexter@trimble.com" display="Matthew Dexter" >}}.

 There are a couple of ways in which you can publish the documentation itself.